Force over Distance: Chapter 39

 “Yes thanks; sounds perfect.”
 Rush smiled down at his quantum mechanics.

-“After the NHB,” Young growled, “we’re gonna to have an actual talk.
+“After the NHB,” Young growled, “we’re gonna have an actual talk.
 But, right now, you can get your boots on.
 It’s 1855.”

 “Sure, genius.”
 He grabbed the thing by its cover of woven, red canvas.
 “I’ll carry your books.”